mostertg/fds/src/03_queues.md

 ```

-Just as let id x = x is syntactic sugar for let id = fun x -> x, OCaml provides syntactic sugar for writing functors so that they look more like parameterized modules.
+Just as `let id x = x` is syntactic sugar for `let id = fun x -> x`, OCaml provides syntactic sugar for writing functors so that they look more like parameterized modules.
 We could replace the header above with:

 ```{ocaml}